Podcast Episode Outline

 Bullet points instead of a full script preserve natural conversation energy.
 The emotional arc structure keeps listeners engaged instead of front-loading all the value.

-Organize, version, and access your best prompts across ChatGPT, Claude, and Cursor.
+Save, version, and access your best prompts across ChatGPT, Claude, Cursor, and more.